SweetTrip

 Diabetic Foot Calluses and Corns

-Both calluses and corns are thicker and harder layers of skin on the feet or toes.
+Both calluses and corns are thicker and more complex layers of skin on the feet or toes.
 They’re often caused by poorly fitted footwear that causes friction or pressure points on a specific part of your feet.
-Uneven distribution of the weight on your feet can also cause calluses and corns.
-The first step to take is to get adequate shoes that fit properly.
+Uneven weight distribution on your feet can also cause calluses and corns.
+The first step to take is to get adequate shoes that fit correctly.

 For most people, they’re temporary and benign.
 But if you have diabetes, you risk developing complications from calluses and corns.
-That’s why you should seek your doctor’s advice in case they appear.
+That’s why you should seek your doctor’s advice if they appear.

 Calluses on diabetic foot